-Vibration Event Details When is it used Acknowledgement One short vibration.
+Vibration Event Details When is it occurs Acknowledgement One short vibration.
 Used when the Nymi Band acknowledges that the user input has been received or to prompt the user to pay attention to the Nymi Band Nymi Band detects user's finger at the beginning of an authentication Nymi Band starts charging

-Vibration Event Details When is it used Success Two short vibrations in quick succession.
+Vibration Event Details When is it occurs Success Two short vibrations in quick succession.
 Used when the Nymi Band confirms an operation is successfully completed Nymi Band's authentication success Fingerprint enrollment success Start of restart or security wipe sequence Warning Long vibration.
-Used when the Nymi Band confirms that an operation is successfully completed Failed authentication Nymi Band transition from authenticated state to deauthenticated state
+Used when the Nymi Band confirms that an operation is successfully completed Failed authentication Nymi Band transition from authenticated state to deauthenticated state Reset Three short vibrations in quick succession.
+Used when the Nymi Band encounters an internal issue and restarts in an attempt to correct the problem.
+Nymi Band encounters an internal issue.
+The Nymi Band performs up to three consecutive reset attempts.
+If the recovery succeeds in one of the attempt, instruct the user to authenticate to their Nymi Band If the recovery fails, the Nymi Band displays a fault code.
+Contact Nymi Support to start the RMA process.